mnioc/api-guard/README.md

 Check the FAQ for more information.

 ## Version History
-See the version history for updates and changes to eagle.
+See the version history for updates and changes to guard.